 But there is an art to maintaining the perfect fizz.

 Firstly, get the temperature right.
 At really low temperatures, bubbles stay in the liquid and don’t rise.
 Too high and the carbonation will fizz off as you pour and little will get to your mouth.
-So the 8C helps to get the right level of bubbles.
+So the 8ºc helps to get the right level of bubbles.

 But cap your bottle immediately after you have poured the first glass.
 If, like me, that 750ml bottle only tends to last one round of serves, that may not be possible.
-But if you are going to put it back in the fridge, put in a Champagne stopper, just like the ones we have available on our site.
+But if you are going to put it back in the fridge, put in a quality stopper, just like the ones we have available on our site.
 Any carbonation that comes off the liquid is trapped and holds the rest in, ready for the next serve.

 And although that bottle will always be best drunk on the first day, if capped straight after drinking they last perfectly well for 4-5 days.
-We have been drinking our large bottles at home now for several weeks and are never disappointed.